10 Methods to Introduce Yourself in an Email and Get a Response

 Sending out introduction emails to potential clients, employers or collaborators is one of the great challenges of professional life in the digital age.
 We all get flooded with emails on a daily basis.
 In some industries and some positions, emailing can actually take up the bulk of one’s workday.
 No wonder that so many professionals skip on opening emails from unknown senders, let alone responding to them!
 And yet, cold emails are a valuable business technique that you don’t want to dismiss.
 Instead, work on your strategy for turning these awkward emails into fruitful connections.

 The majority of tasks that digital professionals are facing today are rather new in nature.
-A couple of decades ago, you couldn’t just create a website by yourself or use social networks to promote your business.
+A couple of decades ago, you couldn’t just create a business website by yourself or use social networks to promote your services.
 Introducing yourself in an email is a similarly recent phenomenon, yet, when it comes to this task, the basic skills that account for a successful introductory email have been around for as long as commercial relationships have.
 It’s all about establishing a human connection and the ability to present a win-win situation.
+It's about following Networking 101 best practices.

 This doesn’t mean you can just email whomever and whatever you want.
 To initiate a real conversation, you need to strategize before you click ‘send.’
 Continue reading to discover our expert tips for introducing yourself in an email.